nnja/python/website/content/02-introduction-to-python/060-functions/50-exercise.md

 3
 # Let's use the string formatting we learned in the last chapter
 >>> print(f"The sum of 1 and 2 is {add_numbers(1, 2)}")
-The product of 1 and 2 is 3
+The sum of 1 and 2 is 3
 ```

 {{% /expand%}}